telerik/report-server-docs/implementer-guide/webhooks-implementation.md

 ## Receive Webhooks

-To implement a webhook receiver in your web application follow these steps:
+To implement a webhook receiver follow these steps:

+1. Create a new ASP.NET Web Application with the **Web API** project template, or use an existing Web API enabled application.
-1. Install the [Microsoft.AspNet.WebHooks.Receivers.Custom](https://www.nuget.org/packages?q=Microsoft.AspNet.WebHooks.Receivers.Custom) Nuget package and its dependencies.
+2. Install the [Microsoft.AspNet.WebHooks.Receivers.Custom](https://www.nuget.org/packages?q=Microsoft.AspNet.WebHooks.Receivers.Custom) Nuget package and its dependencies.
-2. Initialize the custom webhook receiver:
+3. Initialize the custom webhook receiver:
 	```
 		public static class WebApiConfig
 		{